-PSYCHOSOCIAL
+PSYCHOSOCIAL V

 PHYSICAL

-TECHNICAL
+TECHNICAL V

 TACTICAL

-- Opposition (attack & defense)
+- \ Opposition (attack & defense)

-- (w/ goals or targets)
+- \ Directional play (w/ goals or targets)

-- (3v3 to 7v7...)

-- Most game aspects
+- \ Expanded numbers (3v3 to 7v7...) \ Most game aspects

-visit ayso.org/10u-finishing-2-act-2
+To see this activity in action visit ayso.org/10u-finishing-

 - 30x25 field.
 Balance teams.
 2 goals (close to full size for 10U) w/ GKs.
 Balls start next to posts of both goals. - 2v2 to goal. - Team A starts w/ ball & attacks opposite (Team B) goal.
 If they score they immediately defend against 2 new players from team B who start w/ a ball by their goal post. - If attacking team shoots wide they defend 2 new opponents.
 If GK makes a save & keeps ball they continue play.
 If ball goes out on the sideline it is a throw-in for other team.